 - 1. Teachers should notify parents of unsatisfactory progress throughout the marking period. - 2.
 Teachers will grade, post, and return student work within three weeks of the due date, barring unusual circumstances and include written feedback when possible and appropriate. - 3.
 Report cards are issued to parents at the conclusion of each marking period. - 4.
-Final report cards for high school students will be mailed to parents at the end of each school year.
+Final report card for high school students is available for students and parents on the Report Cards page in HCPSS Connect (Synergy).
+Click on the More Options link and note the Report Cards option.